 "Are you still in ‒"

 "I don't care about that any more!"
 Sakura snapped, jumping to her feet.
 "You already know what I think of that emotion.
-Nothing's changed.
+Nothing has changed.
 Even with that technique.
 Nothing's changed."

 Sakura really didn't like the direction of this.